Support self-care and communication for volunteers

 For more information on managing employment issues in not-for-profits during COVID-19 crisis, refer here.

 WA State Government Actions

-- The Commissioner for Consumer Protection in WA has also provided updated advice for incorporated associations and clubs.
-Applications can be made online to delay an AGM and fees have been waived.
+The Commissioner for Consumer Protection in WA has also provided updated advice for incorporated associations and clubs.
 Find out more here.